 For example, if you rarely watch the content found on a certain streaming service, you can simply cancel your subscription and re-up whenever something you want to watch is added.

-So, if you’re currently subscribed to any streaming services that you go long periods without watching, you can save money by unsubscribing during droughts of content that’s of personal interest.
+So, if you’re currently subscribed to any streaming services that you go for long periods without watching, you can save money by unsubscribing during droughts of content that’s of personal interest.

 Should any of the canceled services add content you wish to watch, become a subscriber long enough to consume it.